lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>Anti join</h4>

 A `LEFT ANTI` or `ANTI` join returns only rows from the left table that do not have a matching row in the right table.
-Note that no columns from the right table can be included in the column list of the select statement.
+Columns from the right table cannot be included in the column list of the select statement.

 ```sql
 -- left anti join query